Vic-ST/Stores/README.md

 # Stores
 This a repo for me and @Goredbirds game.
 This game is called stores.
-Go Yankees!
+Go Yankee

-Please read the Stores Wiki for more.
+Read the Stores Wiki for more.

+# Rules